Advanced Settings

 You'll want to specify a minimum HFD value that allows selection

 of legitimate faint stars but not hot pixels.
-If you encounter
+The default value

 - 'Minimum

-star SNR for AutoFind': specifes the minimum SNR value that will be
+star SNR for AutoFind': specifies the minimum SNR value that will be

 accepted by the auto-select function for non-saturated stars.